-The clinical research program of the Department of Emergency Medicine at Wake Forest University is a thriving endeavor growing with each day of activity.
+The clinical research program of the Department of Emergency Medicine at Wake Forest University is a thriving endeavor that continues to grow.
 A research program requires a major institutional and departmental commitment to provide researchers with the support and infrastructure required to produce high quality results.
 Fortunately over the past several decades such a research program has been carefully assembled here within the Department of Emergency Medicine at Wake Forest.

 At the institutional level, Wake Forest School of Medicine provides outstanding research support from project inception through publication.
 This supportive environment has placed the institution in the top third in NIH funding and fourth in the Southeast region in revenues from its licensed intellectual property.
-In the most recent published assessment, our department ranked 14th in the nation for NIH funding to departments of Emergency Medicine.
+The Blue Ridge Institute for Medical Research ranks Wake Forest 18th in the nation for NIH funding for EM departments for the year 2013.

-Within the Department of Emergency Medicine, our research faculty members devote their academic time to a broad array of clinical research.
+Within the Department of Emergency Medicine, our research faculty members devote their academic time to a broad array of clinical research projects.
 These core researchers collaborate with other faculty, residents, and students to plan and implement high quality investigations.
-Investigations are supported by the research staff (research nurses and study coordinators) who work in parallel with the investigators and are instrumental in conducting the research and data collection.
+Projects are supported by our dedicated research nurses and study coordinators who work closely with our investigators and are instrumental in conducting the research and data collection.

 Successful research requires collaboration and teamwork.
 Our clinical research program has developed an extensive collaboration network both within Wake Forest and across other medical centers in the US.